 A decent score will indicate that you're responsible with credit and likely to repay your balance.
 So if you have a good credit score, you'll have a better chance of being accepted for the most competitive credit card deals.

 In order to check your credit score, lenders will turn to a credit rating agency.
-There are three major credit rating agencies in the UK; Equifax, Experian and TransUnion.
+There are three major credit rating agencies in the UK; Experian, Transunion.
 Essentially, the job of a credit rating agency is to calculate the creditworthiness of individuals.
 Agencies do this by looking at your credit file which will list previous applications for credit you have already made.
 They'll also look at your credit history, to see if you've missed repayments in the past.
-Your credit utilisation is also likely to be looked at.
-This refers to how much available credit you are already using on existing credit cards, or loans.
+Lenders also consider your credit utilization, which is ideally kept below 30% of your total available credit.

 In addition to personal information, public information is also likely to be used to determine your creditworthiness.
 This may include whether you're registered to vote, if you've applied for bankruptcy, or you've any County Court Judgments against your name.